Italy's Berlusconi says primed for snap vote if no deal clinched

 The national election held a month ago gave no single group a working majority in parliament, leaving the euro zone's third-largest economy in limbo as the bank crisis in Cyprus renews fears of an outbreak of market turmoil in the currency bloc.

-President Giorgio Napolitano on Friday asked center-left leader Pier Luigi Bersani to see whether he can win backing in parliament to form a government and end the political impasse.
+President Giorgio Napolitano on Friday asked centre-left leader Pier Luigi Bersani to see whether he can win backing in parliament to form a government and end the political impasse.

-The media tycoon's show of force on Saturday will put pressure on Bersani, who has so far ruled out another center-right and center-left government like the one led by Mario Monti, an option Berlusconi said was "the only solution that the election result makes possible".
+The media tycoon's show of force on Saturday will put pressure on Bersani, who has so far ruled out another centre-right and centre-left government like the one led by Mario Monti, an option Berlusconi said was "the only solution that the election result makes possible".

 It also suggests seasoned politician Berlusconi, who has already served four times as prime minister, is already in campaign mode and sees elections on the horizon, either in the summer or the fall.

-The center-left won control of the lower house in the February 24-25 vote, but not the Senate, and both are needed to govern.
-The center-right came in second place and the anti-establishment 5-Star Movement came in third.
+The centre-left won control of the lower house in the February 24-25 vote, but not the Senate, and both are needed to govern.
+The centre-right came in second place and the anti-establishment 5-Star Movement came in third.

 Beppe Grillo, leader of the 5-Star Movement, has repeatedly refused Bersani's attempts to woo him for support, saying the movement will not vote confidence in any government that includes traditional political parties.